-In June, 2011 the Partnership acquired the shares of Patroklos, the vessel-owing company of M/V Cape Agamemnon from CMTC with an outstanding time charter to COSCO Bulk terminating in June, 2020, which was above the market rates for equivalent bareboat charters prevailing at the time of acquisition.
+In June 2011 the Partnership acquired the shares of Patroklos, the vessel-owning company of M/V Cape Agamemnon from CMTC with an outstanding time charter to COSCO Bulk terminating in June, 2020, which was above the market rates for equivalent time charters prevailing at the time of acquisition.
 The present value of the above market acquired time charter was estimated by the Partnership at \$48,551, and recorded as an asset in the consolidated balance sheet as of the acquisition date (Note 3).

-In August 16, 2010 the Partnership acquired the shares of the vessel-owing company of M/T Assos (renamed Insurgentes) with an outstanding bare-boat charter, which was above the market rates for equivalent bare-boat charters prevailing at the time of acquisition.
+In August 16, 2010 the Partnership acquired the shares of Canvey Shipmanagement Co., the vessel-owning company of the M/T Assos (renamed Insurgentes) with an outstanding bare-boat charter, which was above the market rates for equivalent bare-boat charters prevailing at the time of acquisition.
 The present value of the above the market acquired bare-boat charter was estimated by the Partnership at \$9,000, and was recorded as an asset in the consolidated balance sheet as of the acquisition date.

-For the years ended December 31, 2011 and 2010, revenues included a reduction of \$5,489 and \$938 as amortization of the above market acquired charters, respectively.
+For the years ended December 31, 2012, 2011 and 2010 revenues included a reduction of \$7,904, \$5,489 and \$938 as amortization of the above market acquired charters, respectively.